Exotic topological order in fractal spin liquids: Quantum fractal liquid

 To see that quantum fractal liquids are topologically ordered, we begin by showing that they are good quantum error-correcting code with $d \rightarrow \infty$ for $L\rightarrow \infty$ where $d$ is the quantum code distance of the ground state space.
 A standard way to prove this considers a bi-partition of the system into two complementary subsets $A$ and $B$ and uses the following bi-partition formula which holds for arbitrary stabilizer codes~\cite{Beni10}:

 where $g_{A}$ and $g_{B}$ represent the number of independent logical operator supported inside $A$ and $B$ respectively.
 Let us assume $A$ to be a connected region with finite support.
 Then, its complementary subset $B$ accommodates some $(\hat{x},\hat{y})$-plane and $(\hat{x},\hat{z})$-plane where all the $2k$ independent logical operators can be supported.
 So, one has $g_{B}=2k$.
 This leads to $g_{A}=0$.
 Therefore, weights of logical operators are not finite (i.e. unbounded), and $d \rightarrow \infty$ for $L\rightarrow \infty$.
-Another way uses a criteria presented in appendix~\ref{append} (see~\cite{Kim12, Haah12} also).
-Quantum fractal liquids are characterized by a pair of polynomials $\alpha= 1 + f(x)y$ and $\beta=1+g(x)z$ which do not have common factors.
-Therefore, the system always has $d \rightarrow \infty$ for $L\rightarrow \infty$ (as long as $k\not=0$).

 For stabilizer Hamiltonians, being a quantum code ($d \rightarrow \infty$ for $L\rightarrow \infty$) automatically implies the presence of topological order with stability against local perturbations.
-In~\cite{Bravyi10b}, Bravyi, Hastings and Michalakis proved that frustration-free Hamiltonians with an ability of quantum error-correcting code have stability against local perturbations when Hamiltonians satisfy a certain condition, called TQO-2.
+Bravyi, Hastings and Michalakis~\cite{Bravyi10b} proved that frustration-free Hamiltonians with an ability of quantum error-correcting code have stability against local perturbations when Hamiltonians satisfy a certain condition, called TQO-2.
 Roughly speaking, TQO-2 states that locally computed density matrices are consistent with ground states which are computed globally.
-One can check that quantum fractal liquids satisfy TQO-2, and thus have stability against local perturbations.
-Recall that quantum fractal liquids have $2^{L}$ ground states.
-Under a small but finite local perturbations, the energy splitting among these ground states is always exponentially suppressed, and the energy gap between the ground states and excited states remains finite.
-Note quantum codes with TQO-2 condition have efficient decoding algorithm based on RG-like transformations~\cite{Haah12}.
+One can check that quantum fractal liquids satisfy TQO-2 by explicit calculations, and thus have stability against local perturbations.
+Recall that quantum fractal liquids have $2^{2L}$ ground states.
+Under a sufficiently small but finite local perturbations, the energy splitting among these ground states is always exponentially suppressed, and the energy gap between the ground states and excited states remains finite.

 We then discuss the number of degenerate ground states and its dependence on the system size.
 A key feature of quantum fractal liquids is that the number of logical qubits $k$ has a fairly sensitive dependence on the system size $\vec{L}=(L_{1},L_{2},L_{3})$.
-The number of logical qubits $k$ is given by counting the dimension of solutions $\gamma$ satisfying the following equation:
+It turns out that the number of logical qubits $k$ is given by counting the dimension of solutions $\gamma$ satisfying the following equation:

 with $k = 2\dim \gamma$.
 For instance, with $f=x^{i}$ and $g=x^{j}$, one has $k=2\gcd (L_{1},iL_{2},jL_{3})$ where $k$ depends crucially on the system size $\vec{L}=(L_{1},L_{2},L_{3})$.
 In general, it is a very challenging task to write down an explicit form of $k(L_{1},L_{2},L_{3})$ for a given pair of $f(x)$ and $g(x)$.
 Yet, $k(L_{1},L_{2},L_{3})$ has a nice symmetry property under scale transformations: